kevinferri/blog/resume.md

 **INDIANA UNIVERSITY, SCHOOL OF INFORMATICS AND COMPUTING**
 <br>
-_Bachelor of Science in Informatics, Cognate in Computer Science, GPA: 3.6/4.0_
+_Bachelor of Science in Informatics, Cognate in Computer Science_

 **RELEVANT COURSEWORK**
 <ul>